omega8cc/boa/docs/PHP.md

 # Please check regularly: [PHP Supported Versions](https://www.php.net/supported-versions.php)

-The Aegir version provided by BOA is now fully compatible with PHP 8.0 and 8.1, so both can be used as default versions in the Aegir PHP configuration files:
+The Aegir version provided by BOA is now fully compatible with PHP 8.3, so it can be used as default version in the Aegir PHP configuration files:
 `~/static/control/cli.info` and `~/static/control/fpm.info`

 ## PHP CAVEATS for Drupal core 7-10 versions: